browserengineering/book/book/text.md

-Now that you've implemented styled text, you've probably noticed---unless you're on macOS[^macos-cache]---that on a large web page like this chapter your browser has slowed significantly from the [last chapter](graphics.md).
+Now that you've implemented styled text, you've probably noticed---unless you're on macOS[^macos-cache]---that on a large web page like this chapter our browser has slowed significantly from the [last chapter](graphics.md).
 That's because text layout, and specifically the part where you measure each word, is quite slow.[^profile]